Table of Contents

 Complete documented work experience training as an apprentice.

-Take corresponding exam and pass with a score of at least 70% on the written portion and also pass all parts of the practical exam.
+Take the corresponding exam and pass with a score of at least 70%.

 File a plumber application and submit appropriate fees.

-Complete 2 years of W-2 documented supervisory plumbing work experience.
+Complete two years of W-2 documented supervisory plumbing work experience.

-Take the corresponding statewide exam and pass with a score of at least 70%.
+Pass the corresponding exam with a score of at least 70%.

 File an application and submit appropriate fees.